 What’s been the production journey that you’ve followed to bring this story to the screen?

-I made the film for my MA at Manchester School of Art over the past 18 months.
+I made the film for my MA at Manchester School of Art.
 The script took a few months to write, mainly because I found it really difficult to put myself back into Jack’s mindset, as the film is all told from his perspective – his mentality is not the same as mine is now.
 CampbellX, my Executive Producer, was absolutely great at reading through various script drafts and encouraging me to find my voice in the script.

 Once the script was written, we crowdfunded the bulk of the budget.
 We also got a grant from Superbia at Manchester Pride, and a sponsor from Greater Manchester LGBT Social Support Network.
 We also had a number of private investments, which helped us reach our budget target.

 After the budget was secured, we shot the bulk of the film over the course of two weeks in Brighton and Manchester.